ar-io/ar-io-node/envoy/README.md

 # Arweave Envoy Proxy

-A simple Dockerized Envoy config for proxying requests to Arweave nodes.
+A simple Dockerized Envoy config for proxying requests to Arweave gateways.

 ## Development